Avengerasr/Data-Analytics-Task-2/README.md

 - total_bill : Total bill amount paid by the customer
 - tip : Tip given by the customer
 - sex : Gender of the customer
-- smoker : Whether the customer is a smoker or non-smoker
 - day : Day of the week
 - time : Lunch or Dinner
 - size : Number of people at the table